Alien Jaws On Every Phuket Dive Site

 All bony fish have a set of pharyngeal teeth in their throat but moray eels have a complete pharyngeal second jaw that they can launch forward and use to swallow their unfortunate victims.
 Considering it’s such a common animal you’ll be surprised to find out that this alien like feature was only discovered in 2007.

-The second jaw is lined with backward facing curved teeth that gives it’s prey no chance of escape, maybe appealing to the moray’s better nature may be an option but science suggests that they haven’t got one.
+The second jaw is lined with backward facing curved teeth that gives its prey no chance of escape.
+Maybe appealing to the moray’s better nature may be an option but science suggests that they haven’t got one.
 The jaws are extremely powerful especially in the larger moray’s that can grow up to 7ft in length!
 So observing and photographing these animals should be done so with a degree of caution and a lot of respect.

 Posted in Rare & Peculiar Critters on .